box/boxcli/docs/events.md

   --save-to-file-path=save-to-file-path  Override default file path to save report

   --stream-position=stream-position      The location in the event stream from which you want to start receiving events

+  --stream-type                          Stream type admin_logs or admin_logs_streaming.
+                                         Unless specified `admin_logs` stream type is used.

+                                         The emphasis for `admin_logs` stream is on completeness over latency, which means that Box will deliver admin events in chronological order and without duplicates,but with higher latency.
+You can specify start and end time/dates.

+                                         The emphasis for `admin_logs_streaming` feed is on low latency rather than chronological accuracy, which means that Box may returnevents more than once and out of chronological order.
+Events are returned via the API around 12 seconds after theyare processed by Box (the 12 seconds buffer ensures that new events are not written after your cursor position).
+Only two weeks of events are available via this feed, and you cannot set start and end time/dates.

 ALIASES
   $ box events:get